 An essential eye-care guide for teachers

-This booklet provides critical information on eye exams, vision therapy, eye diseases and disorders, warning signs and first aid.
+This online booklet provides critical information on eye exams, vision therapy, eye diseases and disorders, warning signs and first aid.
 It also contains information on a-b-See™ activities for children, and a list of selected story books focused on eye issues.